-How To Adjust To Life With Your New Dentures
+Ways To Easily Adjust To Life with Your New Dentures

 The first few weeks with new dentures will be the most awkward while you adjust to your new teeth.
 You will need to learn how to do basic tasks with your new changes.
 During this period, some of your most significant challenges may be associated with changes in eating and speaking.
-Here our North Delta dentists offer some tips to help you adjust quickly.
+Our North Delta dentists offer tips to help you adjust quickly.

-What Foods Should You Eat With New Dentures?
+What Are The Best Foods When You Have New Dentures?

 You'll need to eat a diet of soft or liquid foods after getting new dentures.
 In the first few days of your recovery process, you'll have limitations on your diet.
 You may want to plan ahead and prepare foods that will be ready when you're hungry.
-Try to choose foods that won't require much chewing, as these will be best for minimizing pain or discomfort.
+Try to choose foods that won't require much chewing, as these will minimize pain or discomfort.

 You might also consider using a food processor, blender or juicer to eat some of your favourite foods during this time.